 2018 is when Huawei decided to switch to high-octane.
 The Huawei P20 Pro and Mate 20 Pro were released, with camera hardware that probably shook both Apple and Samsung to the core.
 At a $1290 price tag, the phone featured larger sensors, better zoom optics, and a 3-camera package covering the broadest optical range possible, from Ultrawide to Long zoom.

-Our Uber HW Camera score clearly shows 2018 as the pivot year for Huawei, and the difference is staggering.
-After reviewing the Mate 20 Pro, and for the first time, Ubergizmo conclusion was: “Overall, this is the most powerful mobile camera.”"OUR UBER HW CAMERA SCORE CLEARLY SHOWS 2018 AS THE PIVOT YEAR FOR HUAWEI"
+Our Camera HW score clearly shows 2018 as the pivot year for Huawei, and the difference is staggering.
+After reviewing the Mate 20 Pro, and for the first time, Ubergizmo conclusion was: “Overall, this is the most powerful mobile camera.”"OUR CAMERA HW SCORE CLEARLY SHOWS 2018 AS THE PIVOT YEAR FOR HUAWEI"

 By expanding the number of cameras, Huawei could rapidly scale both Vertically (single-camera power) and Horizontally (overall camera versatility).
 Huawei found a way to accelerate the timeline to camera victory.